jundalisay/superbnetlify/content/en/research/socrates/simple-republic/book-8/chapter-1.md

 {{< l a="Socrates" >}}
 Governments vary as the dispositions of men vary.
 There must be as many of the one as there are of the other.
 States are not made of 'oak and rock.'
 They are made out of the human natures which are in them.
 These, in a figure, turn the scale and draw other things after them.
 If the constitutions of States are five, the dispositions of individual minds will also be five.

-- The aristocracy is made up of those who are right and good.
+1. The aristocracy is made up of those who are right and good.
-- The Spartan polity [timocratical] is made up of the contentious and ambitious
+2. The Spartan polity [timocratical] is made up of the contentious and ambitious
-- The oligarchical
+3. The oligarchical
-- The democratical
+4. The democratical
-- The tyrannical
+5. The tyrannical

-Let us place the most just by the side of the most unjust so that we can compare the happiness of the person who lives in pure justice, and the unhappiness the person living in pure injustice.
+Let us place the most just beside the most unjust so that we can compare:
+- the happiness of the person who lives in pure justice, and
+- the unhappiness the person living in pure injustice.

 This will then help us choose whether to pursue justice, or to pursue injustice, as Thrasymachus advises.
 We shall follow our old plan and take the State first, then proceed to the individual.
 {{< /l >}}